Devsh-Graphics-Programming/Nabla/docs/consume/README.md

 Note:

-Current Nabla build interface still compiles some runtime lookup data with absolute paths.
+- current Nabla build interface still compiles some runtime lookup data with absolute paths
-This is a known issue on Nabla side and will be refactored.
+- this is a known issue on Nabla side and will be refactored
-Do not propagate that pattern to package consumers.
+- do not propagate that pattern to package consumers
-Consumer-facing package helpers are designed to avoid exposing absolute paths in consumer compile definitions.
+- consumer-facing package helpers are designed to avoid exposing absolute paths in consumer compile definitions